Do you choose to be kind or right?

 Anyway, before we digress much further, it was a good reminder that life isn’t always about being right.

-Being right is another one of those tricks the little Monster in our head uses to make us feel better about ourselves.
+Being right is another one of those cunning tricks the little Monster in our head uses to make us feel better about ourselves.
 After all if we’re right then, by definition, the other person must be wrong.
-Which then means that we’re somehow “better” than them.
+Which means that we’re somehow “better” than them.

 But have you noticed what a bad taste this leaves in your mouth?
 How any initial high is quickly replaced by an uncomfortable feeling – or one of embarrassment – at what you’ve just said?